 Its dermatologists are all trained in acne care and the company has done extensive research into which topical and oral medications have the best track records for helping control breakouts.
 Your visit will cost you about $20 (they don't accept insurance), but that fee can be used towards your prescription costs.
 Your skin and medical profile are then evaluated by a board-certified dermatologist, who prescribes a regimen of topical and/or oral medications for you that can be filled through Apostrophe’s in-house pharmacy and mailed directly to you.

-Topical products cost about $90 for a three-month supply, while oral medication will set you back anywhere between roughly $25 and $90 for three months' worth of drugs.
+Topical products cost about $75 for a three-month supply, while oral medication start at an additional $15 per month.
 Apostrophe offers all of the most popular treatments, from tretinoin and clindamycin to spironolactone and doxycycline.
-Unfortunately, Apostrophe is not yet available in all 50 states, so check the list of places they serve.
+Apostrophe is available in 49 states and Washington D.C., but not yet available in North Carolina.

 Best For Multitaskers: PlushCare